torvalds/linux/Documentation/sound/hd-audio/realtek-pc-beep.rst

 machine).

 Unfortunately, there are lots of ways to get this register configuration wrong.
-Linux, it seems, has gone through most of them.
+GNU/Linux, it seems, has gone through most of them.
 For one, the register resets after S3 suspend: judging by existing code, this isn't the case for all vendor registers, and it's led to some fixes that improve behavior on cold boot but don't last after suspend.
 Other fixes have successfully switched the 1Ah input